stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 light was something vaguely akin to the aurora; a view which moderns may well endorse, though it seems likely that certain phenomena of radio-activity may also enter in.

-  At Zamacona&rsquo;s back the mouth of the tunnel he had traversed yawned darkly;
+  At Zamacona's back the mouth of the tunnel he had traversed yawned darkly;
 defined by a stone doorway very like the one he had entered in the world above, save that it was of greyish-black basalt instead of red sandstone.
 There were hideous sculptures, still in good preservation and perhaps corresponding to those on the outer portal which time had largely weathered away.
-The absence of weathering here argued a dry, temperate climate; indeed, the Spaniard already began to note the delightfully spring-like stability of temperature which marks the air of the north&rsquo;s interior.
+The absence of weathering here argued a dry, temperate climate; indeed, the Spaniard already began to note the delightfully spring-like stability of temperature which marks the air of the north's interior.
 On the stone jambs were works proclaiming the bygone presence of hinges, but of any actual door or gate no trace remained.
 Seating himself for rest and thought, Zamacona lightened his pack by removing an amount of food and torches sufficient to take him back through the tunnel.
 These he proceeded to cache at the opening, under a cairn